Seven Skills for Managing Change in an Enterprise or Organization

 Turning Facilitation Guidelines Into Gold

-In the role of facilitator, you can be worth your weight in gold by following these fifteen simple, yet critical facilitation guidelines.
+As facilitator, you exhibit your weight in gold by following these fifteen simple, yet critical facilitation guidelines.

 Additionally, there are three guiding principles of effective facilitation.